acp-lab/acplab-web/content/authors/EthanChandler/_index.md

     url:

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Robotics Master's student at WPI with an interest in model-based optimal control for legged robot loco-manipulation problems.
-My current work includes development of Galileo (https://github.com/echandler5956f/Galileo), a structure-exploiting pseudospectral collocation solver for switched systems.
+My current work includes development of Galileo, a structure-exploiting pseudospectral collocation solver for switched systems.
 My interests lie at the intersection of classic numerical methods and optimal control theory, particularly for interesting (e.g., underactuated, constrained, nonlinear and/or hybrid) systems, such as legged robots or quadrotors.

 # Your research interests keywords
 interests: